ptmt/ptmt.github.com/posts/2026/tell-your-ai.md

 ---
 ## Problem

-I have [a small web-site in the garage](/garage/weirdstats) for calculating additional stats for activities from Strava.
+I have [a small web-site in the garage](/garage/weirdstats) that calculates additional stats for Strava activities.
 Mostly for cycling.
 And also mute repetitive activities from other users' feed.
 For that muting I need _rules_.

 ## Constructor UI